EvelinFoxell/seniorchairs/README.md

 # Senior Chairs
-Repository of the company website for Senior Chairs, created with Jekyll.
+The company website for Senior Chairs, created with Jekyll.

 ## Features
 - Semantic markup